- The primary market is a type of capital market which deals with newly issued stocks or securities.

 Equity shares of a company are sold for the first time in an IPO, the primary market in this case.
 For NFOs, the initial issue and distribution of investment fund units are done on the primary market.
 Bonds, when issued for the first time are subscribed in the primary market.

-In the case of ETFs, primary market is where the initial block unit is created by an AMC in lieu of the underlying securities that make up an ETF’s basket.
-At the other end of the primary market, are market makers, authorised participants, institutional investors.
+In the case of ETFs, the primary market is where the initial block unit is created by an AMC in lieu of the underlying securities that make up an ETF’s basket.
+At the other end of the primary market, are market makers, authorized participants, institutional investors.